 On the plus side, making higher payments on a 30-year mortgage allows you to get out of debt faster.
 But it also gives you a safety net.
 On a true 15-year mortgage, you must pay the higher monthly payments.
 With this alternative method, you have the option of reverting back to the standard, lower monthly payment if your income changes.

 The benefit of flexibility comes at a price, however.
 For one, your 30-year interest rate will remain higher, so if you choose to pay the equivalent of 15-year monthly payments and never need to adjust, you end up paying more than you would have if you had just used the 15-year mortgage to begin with.
 Additionally, many borrowers find it difficult to stick to the higher monthly payment, since they are the only ones holding themselves accountable for it.

 Summary: Pay Now Or Pay Later

 Hopefully by now you realize that there are advantages to both the 15-year and the 30-year mortgages, depending on your situation.
 The simplest way to look at it is the 15-year means you pay less money over the life of the loan, but faster and with a higher payment, and the 30-year means you pay more over the life of the loan, but slower and with a lower payment.
-Either way, exploring the loan options Quicken Loans® has to offer is a great way to get started.
+Either way, exploring the loan options Rocket Mortgage® has to offer or applying with Rocket Mortgage® are great ways to get started.